-Patsy and Nadine Cordova: From the Rocky Mountain Online Archive,
+Patsy and Nadine Cordova: From the New Mexico Archives Online,

 Nadine and Patsy Córdova, sisters, were born in Vaughn, New Mexico, a small town 100 miles east of Albuquerque.
 Long-time educators, they received a "Notice of Intent to Discharge" from Vaughn Municipal Schools' Superintendent C. Arthur Martinez on February 28, 1997.
 Martinez claimed that they insubordinately refused to teach the prescribed curriculum and instead replaced it with a racist, inappropriate, and disruptive curriculum, which caused ethnic friction in the community.
 A hearing before the school board in July of 1997 resulted in a 5-3 vote to fire Nadine and Patsy Córdova.

 The Córdova sisters responded with an American Civil Liberties Union sponsored lawsuit against the Vaughn Municipal School District for violating their first amendment rights.
 The case was settled out of court in November 1998 for $520,000.
 The settlement stipulated that their personnel files would be purged of negative references to the case, and that Nadine and Patsy would be free to talk about the case.
 They have spoken extensively on first amendment rights, especially as it relates to teachers in a public school setting.
 Patsy retired from teaching in 1999 and Nadine became administrative assistant for the Chicano Studies Program at the University of New Mexico.